diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Fix Viewport creation dialog
-		- Close on successful creation (DONE)
-		- Form reset should reset to default, not empty

 	- Move objects around by dragging with the mouse
 		- remove move by key presses from game-objects in favour of snap to grid toogle
 		- snap to grid should take into account the offset of the main viewport